Global well posedness for a two-fluid model

-{\bf Acknowledgments.}\ SI and SS were partially supported by NSERC grant (371637-2014).
-YG was partially supported by the Japan Society for the Promotion of Science (JSPS) through the grants Kiban S (26220702), Kiban A (23244015) and Houga (2560025), and also partially supported by the German Research Foundation through the Japanese-German Graduate Externship and IRTG 1529.
+{\bf Acknowledgments.}\ The authors thank the anonymous referees for their thorough review and suggestions of the first draft of this paper.\\ SI and SS were partially supported by NSERC grant (371637-2014).
+YG was partially supported by the Japan Society for the Promotion of Science (JSPS) through the grants Kiban S (26220702), {}{Kiban B (16H03948)}, Kiban A (23244015) and Houga (2560025), and also partially supported by the German Research Foundation through the Japanese-German Graduate Externship and IRTG 1529.
 TY was partially supported by Grant-in-Aid for Young Scientists B (25870004), Japan Society for the Promotion of Science (JSPS).
 SI wants also to thank Department of Mathematics at Hokkaido University for their great hospitality and support during his visit.
 Also, this paper was developed during a stay of TY as an assistant professor of the Department of Mathematics at Hokkaido University and as an associate professor of the Department of Mathematics at Tokyo Institute of Technology.